Skip to content

 Recommended For

-Brazil-licensed operators on the PIX rail.
+• Brazil-licensed operators on the PIX rail.
 Brazil-licensed bet.br operators who want their primary PIX rail through a publicly traded, BACEN-licensed payment institution.
-After January 1, 2026, Brazilian regulated iGaming runs on PIX, debit and TED — credit cards are banned.
+After January 1, 2026, Brazilian regulated iGaming runs on PIX, debit and TED, since credit cards are banned.
 PagSeguro is licensed by the Central Bank as a payment institution for issuance of electronic currency and acquiring (approval October 17, 2018), is PCI DSS Level 1 since 2013, and supports PIX, debit and Boleto natively.
-The counterparty risk profile is materially different from a private offshore PSP — NYSE-listed (PAGS), audited financials, board oversight.
+The counterparty risk profile is materially different from a private offshore PSP, since it is NYSE-listed (PAGS), with audited financials and board oversight.

-Merchants wanting a public-company counterparty.
+• Merchants wanting a public-company counterparty.
 Operators who want a direct relationship with the acquirer rather than a routing layer in front of one.
-PagSeguro is itself the BACEN-licensed acquirer for its own network, not a gateway routing to a third-party processor.
-For card processing inside Brazil, that means one less link in the chain — which lowers fee stacking and improves dispute response times.
+PagSeguro is itself the BACEN-licensed acquirer for its own network rather than a gateway routing to a third-party processor.
+For card processing inside Brazil, that means one less link in the chain, which lowers fee stacking and improves dispute response times.
 Compare to gateway-only providers that route to Cielo, Rede or GetNet behind the scenes.

-Multi-product Brazilian e-commerce + iGaming.
+• Multi-product Brazilian e-commerce + iGaming.
 Mid-market Brazilian operators processing under ~R$50M annual TPV who want self-service onboarding.
 PagSeguro's CPF/CNPJ-based self-onboarding clears in days for standard Brazilian businesses, with sandbox access immediate.
-Enterprise iGaming operators need to engage sales and provide bet.br license documentation, but the floor is low.
-There is no published minimum monthly volume.
+Enterprise iGaming operators need to engage sales and provide bet.br license documentation, but the floor is low, and there is no published minimum monthly volume.

 Not Recommended For

-Operators outside Brazil and LATAM.
+• Operators outside Brazil and LATAM.
 Operators whose markets are Europe, the UK, US, Canada or Asia.
-PagSeguro's geographic footprint outside Brazil is local-method acceptance through partner-bank arrangements in 16 LATAM countries plus Portugal, Spain, Turkey, Greece and Romania — not direct local acquiring.
+PagSeguro's geographic footprint outside Brazil is local-method acceptance through partner-bank arrangements in 16 LATAM countries plus Portugal, Spain, Turkey, Greece and Romania, not direct local acquiring.
 There is no UK or EU acquiring depth, no US state gambling licensing, no Asian local rails.
 Use Nuvei or Worldpay for those territories.
-Use dLocal if you also need broader LATAM and Africa coverage under one contract.

-Crypto-native or crypto-mixed operators.
+• Crypto-native or crypto-mixed operators.
 Operators with crypto deposit flows or crypto-mixed treasury.
 PagSeguro has no native crypto on/off-ramp, no stablecoin treasury rail and no crypto product line.
-This is partly by design — Law 14.790/2023 banned crypto anonymity for Brazilian regulated iGaming and made the use case structurally weaker — but it also means PagSeguro cannot serve operators in unregulated markets where crypto is a core deposit path.
+This is partly by design, since Law 14.790/2023 banned crypto anonymity for Brazilian regulated iGaming and made the use case structurally weaker, but it also means PagSeguro cannot serve operators in unregulated markets where crypto is a core deposit path.
 CoinsPaid, NOWPayments and BitPay exist for that.

-Multi-region operators needing one global PSP.
+• Multi-region operators needing one global PSP.
 Operators who need one global PSP, one contract and one orchestration layer.
 PagSeguro is a Brazil-centric provider.
 Even within LATAM, dLocal and EBANX have broader cross-border PI licensing.
-The right pattern for a multi-region iGaming operator is to use PagSeguro as a Brazil-specific rail alongside a primary global PSP — Nuvei, Solidgate or Paysafe — routed through an orchestrator like IXOPAY or Corefy.
+The right pattern for a multi-region iGaming operator is to use PagSeguro as a Brazil-specific rail alongside a primary global PSP such as Nuvei or Paysafe, routed through an orchestrator like IXOPAY or Corefy.

 Geographic Coverage